 2. Source Your Ingredients Well

-If there’s one thing I’ve learned in over six years of selling turkeys, desserts, sides, and even fresh oysters from small farms and food artisans to consumers, it’s that at Thanksgiving, people aren’t afraid to shell out for the good stuff.
+If there’s one thing I’ve learned in over six years of selling turkeys, desserts, sides, and even fresh oysters from small farms and food artisans to consumers, it’s people aren’t afraid to shell out for the good stuff during the holidays.

-As the child of a Canadian and an American living clear across the country from our nearest (American) family members, Thanksgiving meant cooking a big, special meal, sure – but we did it in our pajamas between rounds of watching movies and playing board games.
+As the child of a Canadian and an American living clear across the country from our nearest (American) family members, Thanksgiving meant cooking a big, special meal – but we did it in our pajamas between rounds of watching movies and playing board games!

-As an advocate for small farmers, I of course recommend that you source your Thanksgiving goodies from your nearest farmers market or food co-op – depending on the source, you’re getting fresher food that often costs the same (or sometimes less) than what you’ll find at the supermarket.
+As an advocate for small farmers, I recommend that you source your holiday goodies from your nearest fall and winter farmers markets or food co-op.
+You’ll be getting locally-produced food that you can trace to the source compared to what you might find at the supermarket.

 Depending on your taste, especially if you’re a dark meat lover, a heritage breed turkey might be worth saving up for at least once.
 While breeds like Red Bourbon, Standard Bronze, and Narragansett can cost a pretty penny – starting around ten dollars per pound and going up from there – the flavor is totally worth it.